sakshat-bhattarai/ReverseEngineering-of-TeslaAgnet/README.md

 - 🛠️ **Process Explorer** – Real-time process investigation
 - 🛠️ **PESieve** – Memory scanning and malware unpacking

-### For Screenshots and Detailed Analysis, refer to the [Tesla-Agnet-TrojanHorse/TeslaAgent Documentation.docx]).
+### For Screenshots and Detailed Analysis, refer to the [Tesla-Agnet-TrojanHorse/TeslaAgent Documentation.pdf]).